Galooshi/happo/README.md

 happo upload "https://test.example"
 ```

+### `happo upload-test`

+Uploads a small text file to an AWS S3 Account.
+This is useful if you want to
+test your S3 configuration.
+Uses the same configuration as [`happo
+upload`](#happo-upload-triggeredbyurl) does.

 ## Running in a CI environment

 The main purpose for Happo is for it to be run in a CI (Continuous